fmhy/edit/docs/feedback.md

 * *"Every person I share this sub with is always completely grateful, and it's no wonder why."*

 * *"Finding out about FMHY's wiki is the best thing that has happened to me, it has helped me so much in every way imaginable, i'm very grateful, keep it up!"*

-* *"I genuinely don’t even have the words to describe how much FMHY has helped me.
-As someone from a country where affording software, books, or even streaming platforms feels like a luxury, this site feels like a hidden treasure chest.
-I've been able to explore passions like video editing, reading, and even learning new things—all without breaking the bank.
-It’s not just the free access—it's the safety, the organization, the sheer amount of effort behind it.
-It’s become my go-to place for everything.
-I’ve shared it with my friends, and we literally call it "the internet’s cheat code."
-Thank you to everyone who works on this y’all are literally changing lives and making the digital world more accessible for people who need it most.
-Please never stop.
-This is what the internet should be about."*